Last Updated on March 23, 2023 by Jeremy

 We drink a wide variety of beers and have a strong preference for European brews like German Hefeweizens and Belgian Tripels.
 We have a love affair with all things wild and sour, and have recently started to enjoy hazy New England IPAs and DIPAs.
 We tend to shy away from west coast IPAs as we think they are far too bitter, and Angie is not super fond of malty ales.
 On the dark beer front Jeremy hits those hard and loves ones with aggressive flavor notes like chocolate or coffee.
 So suffice it to say, we'll drink almost anything.

 Overall, our biggest dislikes in the craft beer world (Pittsburgh beer or otherwise), aside from west coast IPAs, are weak or inbalanced flavors.

 Do not confuse this with session or light ales that are meant to be this way, we mean beers that simply fall flat on the flavors that are promised or are horribly one-sided.
 New breweries tend to fall into these more than established ones as they are still working on finding their footing and styles.
 In our experience, most get significantly better over time such that we are due for a revist on several featured for that reason alone.

 These are going to be recurring themes in the discussion below.

 A previous iteration of this guide had all of the local breweries listed randomly.
 This worked well when we had seven breweries, but not so great once we had several dozen.

-To help, we are organizing the breweries featured by region below.
-Click the region to drop down to read our reviews.
+To help, we are organizing the breweries featured by region.
+Check out the map below to find a brewery by location or click the region name to drop down to read our reviews from each spot.

 Within each section below, breweries are organized by closest to the city to furthest away.
 All breweries are within a roughly 60-minute drive of the city.
 For breweries with multiple locations, we've organized those by the location that is closest to the city center, even if the original and/or largest taproom is further away.
 Our placements of some that could be in two directions are arbitrary.